Campbell County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 498 sqmi, of which 480 sqmi are land and 18 sqmi (3.6%) are covered by water.

 Campbell County is situated in a geological border region between the Cumberland Mountains in the northwest and the Appalachian Ridge-and-Valley Range in the southeast.
 This border area is characterized by several large, elongated ridges, namely Cross Mountain in the west and Cumberland Mountain, Walnut Mountain, and Pine Mountain to the north.
-Ivydale, situated in the Cumberland Mountains region, is the exact geographical center of Campbell County.
+Ivydell, situated in the Cumberland Mountains region, is the exact geographical center of Campbell County.
 Elevations vary widely across the county, ranging from 3534 ft at Cross Mountain to slightly less than 1000 ft a few miles away at Norris Lake.
 Norris Lake— an artificial reservoir created by the Tennessee Valley Authority in the 1930s— is the main body of water in the region.
 It is fed by the Clinch and Powell Rivers, as well as several large creeks, most notably Davis Creek, Big Creek, and Cove Creek.
 Cove Creek also feeds the much smaller Cove Lake— a recreational lake built by TVA in the 1930s as part of the Norris project— which is located near Caryville.

 Most of the county's residents live in the southern half of the county, where La Follette, Jacksboro, and Caryville are located.
 Jellico, located along the Tennessee-Kentucky border, is the most notable populated area in the county's plateau section.

 Portions of the county north of Walnut Mountain are part of the Cumberland River watershed.
 Portions of the county south of Walnut Mountain are part of the Tennessee River watershed.
 In the northwestern part of the county, a large valley, known as Elk Valley, runs from southwest to northeast, from Pioneer to Jellico.

+Unlike most of Tennessee, a sizable part of northern Campbell County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.